tbl(1) — Linux manual page

 this row.

-_, - Replace table entry with a horizontal rule.
-An empty
+_, - Replace table entry with a horizontal rule. tbl expects an

-table entry is expected to correspond to this classifier;
+empty table entry to correspond to this classifier; if data

-if data are found there, tbl issues a diagnostic message.
+are found there, it issues a diagnostic message.
+If the

-If the entire row definition consists of these classifiers
+entire row definition consists of these classifiers (only

-(only one is necessary), it is treated as a “_” occupying
+one is necessary), it is treated as a “_” occupying a row

-a row of table entries, and no corresponding data are
+of table entries, and no corresponding data are expected.

-= Replace table entry with a double horizontal rule.
-An
+= Replace table entry with a double horizontal rule. tbl

-empty table entry is expected to correspond to this
+expects an empty table entry to correspond to this

-classifier; if data are found there, tbl issues a
+classifier; if data are found there, it issues a diagnostic

-diagnostic message.
-If the entire row definition consists
+message.
+If the entire row definition consists of these

-row of table entries, and no corresponding data are
+occupying a row of table entries, and no corresponding data

 | Place a vertical rule (line) on the corresponding row of